strongloop/strongloop.com2/_posts/2017-07-18-generate-client-sdk-loopback.md

 If you're reading this post, it's entirely possible that you've been exposed to the goodness that is LoopBack.
 If not, I'd recommend checking [this](https://developer.ibm.com/apiconnect/2017/03/09/loopback-in-5-minutes/) out to get a quick and easy start to generating RESTful APIs with LoopBack.

-Having a RESTful API ready to go in such a short period of time is quite powerful, and it really takes a lot of time out of getting your backend up and running.
+Having a RESTful API ready to go in such a short period of time is quite powerful, and it really reduces the time needed to get your backend up and running.
 But there's an important part of your application that LoopBack neglects - your frontend and your user interface.

 ***(extremely documentary voice)*** What if I told you that you could use a command line interface to generate (code generation is kind of a thing around here) a client SDK for any application you create in LoopBack?